idebtor/JoyJava/Generics.md

 }
 ```

-To instantiate an ArrayList, the users need to provide the actual type for <E> for this particular instance.
-The actual type provided will then substitute all references to E inside the class.
+To instantiate an `ArrayList`, the users need to provide the actual type for `<E>` for this particular instance.
+The actual type provided will then substitute all references to `E` inside the class.
 For example,

 ```
 List<Integer> lst1 = new ArrayList<>(); // E substituted with Integer